Skip to Content

 • ¼ teaspoon sea salt

-• 4 to 6 ounces sushi-grade ahi tuna, thinly sliced against the grain
+• 6 ounces sushi-grade ahi tuna, thinly sliced against the grain

 • 1 small avocado, thinly sliced